What is environmental DNA ?

 Aim

-Involve tourists on Hurtigruten Expeditions cruises and the process of collecting environmental DNA samples to identify species of marine vertebrates that are part of the fauna community around the Antarctic Peninsula.
+Involve tourists on Hurtigruten Expeditions cruise ships in the process of collecting environmental DNA samples to identify species of marine vertebrates that are part of the fauna community around the Antarctic Peninsula.

 Contribute to the knowledge of marine vertebrate communities in the Antarctic Peninsula, promoting the conservation of the last pristine corner of the planet, as well as training ship passengers in the application and use of this technique.